-Feedback demonstrates that ESOL (English for Speakers of Other Languages) and International students, across all faculties, can feel isolated in a new city and, despite significant progress, language, cultural and religious differences and respective needs are not always fully accounted for in service provision.
-For example, there have been some isolated occasions where students have experienced conflicts with enrolments, assessments, class timetables, etc. during religious holidays
+Despite significant progress, religious differences and respective needs are not always fully accounted for in service provision.
+For example, there have been some isolated occasions where students have experienced conflicts with enrolments, assessments, class timetables, etc. during religious holidays.

-A lack of engagement demonstrates that awareness of the College's Chaplaincy Team and Quiet Reflection Rooms is low.
+Furthermore, student, staff and chaplaincy feedback demonstrates the College could better support religious observance.
+Historically, a lack of engagement also illustrates that awareness of the College's Chaplaincy Team and Quiet Reflection Rooms is low.